astro-informatics/sleplet/paper/paper.md

 `SLEPLET` [@RoddySLEPLET] is a Python package for the construction of Slepian wavelets in the spherical and manifold (via meshes) settings.
 The API of `SLEPLET` has been designed in an object-orientated manner and is easily extendible.
-Upon installation, `SLEPLET` comes with two command line interfaces `sphere` and `mesh` which allows one to easily generate plots on the sphere and a set of meshes using `plotly`.
+Upon installation, `SLEPLET` comes with two command line interfaces - `sphere` and `mesh` - which allows one to easily generate plots on the sphere and a set of meshes using `plotly`.
 Whilst these scripts are the primary intended use, `SLEPLET` may be used directly to generate the Slepian coefficients in the spherical/manifold setting and use methods to convert these into real space for visualisation or other intended purposes.
 The construction of the sifting convolution [@Roddy2021] was required to create Slepian wavelets.
-As a result, there are also many classes in harmonic space (rather than Slepian) which were used to demonstrate its effectiveness.
+As a result, there are also many examples of functions on the sphere in harmonic space (rather than Slepian) which were used to demonstrate its effectiveness.
 `SLEPLET` has been used in the development of [@Roddy2021; @Roddy2022; @Roddy2022a; @Roddy2023].

 # Demonstration